uviclibraries/wordpress/account-setup-post.md

 #  Wordpress.com Website Setup
 <img src="images//wordpress-setup-01.png" style="float:right;width:200px;height:170px" alt="wordpress logo.">
 **Introduction to Personal Websites with WordPress #1: Getting Started**<br>
-In this exercise, you will create your own Wordpress website that would be suitable for a personal portfolio.
+In this exercise, you will create your own Wordpress website that would be suitable for a personal portfolio or as a commercial website of some kind.
 If you have any questions or get stuck as you work through this, please ask your instructor for assistance.
 Have fun!

 1. Create a Wordpress account:
   - In your web browser, navigate to: [Wordpress](https://wordpress.com){:target="_blank"} and create a new Wordpress account and username.
 Don’t worry too much about what your username will be, because you will pick a different name for your website address.